remysaissy/ansible-ganglia/README.md

 - Use ganglia_config_gmetad and ganglia_config_gmond to discover the ports to open for the firewall
 - Add support for installing extensions
 - Add support for installing a version not available in the official Operating System repository
-- Use handlers to restart httpd or apache2 depending on the OS after installing the webfrontend configuration
-- Get rid of a permission denied when accessing the Ganglia UI (/ganglia) after the webfrontend deployment

 Usage
 -----